scalatra/scalatra-website/guides/routes-and-actions.md

 anything off the `request.body`.

 If you put data directly into the POST body of your request, e.g.
-`'{"some":"object"}'` as a JSON hash without a key, then the JSON itself becomes an empty key in the `params` Map.
+`'{"some":"object"}'` by itself as a JSON hash, then the JSON itself becomes an empty key in the `params` Map.

 ### Filters